 Donghae: this port city 20km south of Gangneung makes for a good base if you’re attending Coastal Cluster events in Gangneung.
 For Mountain Cluster events, the dogleg through Gangneung makes the transportation tricky (Wonju would be better).
 Update: free shuttle buses will connect Donghae to the event venues

 Sokcho: as with Donghae, the port of Sokcho should work well enough for Coastal Cluster events, though it’s a bit further away (50km) than Donghae is; I’d consider it a last resort for Mountain Cluster events though (Wonju or Seoul would be better).
-Yangyang is just south of Sokcho and is home to the nearest (very small) airport to the venues, so that’s another possibility.
+Yangyang is just south of Sokcho and is home to the nearest (very small) airport to the venues.
 Update: free shuttle buses will connect Sokcho to the event venues.